bundgus/scabbard/docs/sphinx/source/index.rst

 -------

 Copyright (c) 2018, Mark Bundgus.
 All rights reserved.

-* not associated with nor endorsed by Sabre
+* not a Sabre provided or supported software library
 * all referenced Sabre content and services are the property of Sabre

 Scabbard is licensed with a `BSD 3-Clause